SPRING 2023 UNCA Music Ensemble Audition Information

 |Hot Club Lipinsky||MUSC 129.003||Andy Jurik||TBA||AUDITION REQUIRED - see below|

 Jazz Instrumentalists and Vocalists (except drummers):

-	- A jazz blues - with a head and at least 2 choruses of improvisation (can be any head, ie. Straight No Chaser or Billie’s Bounce).
+1) A jazz blues - with a head and at least 2 choruses of improvisation (can be any head, ie. Straight No Chaser or Billie’s Bounce).

-	- Display competency in a variety of styles (jazz swing, jazz ballad, funk, bossa, samba, rock).
-(Note: If you are interested in a particular combo, please choose a piece that demonstrates your playing in that style.)
+1) Display competency in a variety of styles (jazz swing, jazz ballad, funk, bossa, rock) Note: If you are interested in a particular combo, demonstrate your playing in that style.

 Ensemble Descriptions and Specific Requirements